 The medical term for shortness of breath is dyspnea.
-Despite being common, it can be uncomfortable and distressing to experience.
-Fortunately, when it is not a sign of a more serious condition, it can often be managed at home.
+Despite being relatively common, it can be uncomfortable and distressing to experience.

-This article explores remedies for shortness of breath that people can try at home.
-It also looks at the causes of breathlessness and when a person should see a doctor.
+This article will explore some remedies for shortness of breath that people can try at home.
+It will also look at the symptoms and causes of breathlessness and when to see a doctor.

-When people know what is causing their shortness of breath and it is not a medical emergency, they may want to try treating it at home.
+When a person knows what is causing their shortness of breath and it is not a medical emergency, they may want to try easing it at home.

-The following exercises can help treat breathlessness at home:
+The following exercises can help ease breathlessness at home:

 1. Deep breathing